 Alacritty is an interesting open-source cross-platform terminal emulator.
 Even though it is considered as something in “beta” phase, it still works.

-It aims to provide you extensive configuration options while keeping the performance in mind.
-For instance, the ability to click through a URL using a keyboard, copying text to a clipboard, and performing a search using “Vi” mode may intrigue you to try it.
+It aims to provide you with extensive configuration options while keeping performance in mind.
+For instance, the ability to click through a URL using a keyboard, copy text to a clipboard, and perform a search using “Vi” mode may intrigue you to try it.

 You can explore its GitHub page for more information.